nilovelez/machete/readme.txt

 == Changelog ==

+= 3.3 =
+* New Social Sharing Buttons module
+* Lots of tiny changes to adhere to WordPress Coding standards
+* Minor Gutenberg compatibility fixes
+* Fixed the position of the admin notices on Machete admin pages
+* Fixed WP-Cli Warnings (finally).
+Props to @angelfplaza and @oterox

 = 3.2.3 =
 * Improved Clone Module to make it work better with Gutemberg and complex page builders
 * Fix: In some cases the clone module didn't copy the featured image.